Greig cephalopolysyndactyly syndrome

 - Polysyndactyly with peculiar skull shape

-This condition is inherited in an autosomal dominant pattern, which means one altered or missing copy of the GLI3 gene in each cell is sufficient to cause the disorder.
+Greig cephalopolysyndactyly syndrome (GCPS) is often inherited in an autosomal dominant pattern.
+This means that to be affected, a person only needs a change (mutation) in one copy of the GLI3 gene in each cell.
 In some cases, an affected person inherits a gene mutation or chromosomal abnormality from one affected parent.
 Other cases occur in people with no history of the condition in their family.
+A person with GCPS syndrome has a 50% chance with each pregnancy of passing the altered gene to his or her child.